newrun/peerapi/README.md

 * Visual Studio 2015 Update 2 or later on Windows.
 (Windows 7 x64 or later)
 * Linux 64bit - Most luck on Ubuntu 14.04
 * Xcode 5 or later on OS X - Latest Xcode is recommended
-* CMake 2.8 or later (On OS X, CMake 3.2 or later)
+* CMake 3.2 or later

 ## Before You Start